yellowdog/python-examples/scripts/README.md

 ##### JSON Properties at the Task Group Level

-Showing all possible properties at the Task Group level.
+Showing all possible properties at the Task Group level:

 ```json
 {